CarVac/3dPrintingGuide/Extrusion/Hotends.md

 13mm overall length.
 5mm M6 threaded section to the back of the hex.
 8mm hex+tip length.

+## FIN

+A newer standard designed by Slice in collaboration with Bondtech and Micro-Swiss with a prescribed tip geometry to allow the hotend socks to cover most of the nozzle, reducing the unwanted nozzle cooling from part cooling fans.

+It also uses a shorter threaded section to reduce the effects of differential thermal expansion between nozzle and heater block.

+Not many hotends are available for it, but hopefully more are coming.

 ## And many others...